 One of the most elite locations for couples on their honeymoon and for tourists in general, this country has not levied any kind of income tax since 1870.
 In addition to that, Monaco does not levy any capital gain tax or wealth tax.
 It is also known for the financial privacy it provides to its residents.
 The citizenship by investment process is simple and straightforward but requires a huge investment.

 Living tax-free in a country is a huge benefit and unless one is lucky enough to be born in one of these countries as a citizen and resident, it will generally cost a lot to attain a second citizenship.
+In this context, find out about the Beckham law in Spain, which has made the country a tax haven for foreign workers and entrepreneurs.
 We offer expert professional advice on which country fits the tax-saving strategies the best.
 Those experts will surely help you with your second citizenship planning.
 Contact us to book an appointment today.